DataDog/documentation/content/en/metrics/explorer.md

 {{< img src="metrics/explorer/graphs.png" alt="Metrics Explorer" style="width:80%;" >}}

-**Note**:
-* The **Calculate as count where applicable** check box appears for metrics with the `RATE` type.
+**Note**: The **Calculate as count where applicable** check box appears for metrics with the `RATE` type.

-* Metrics that have not reported within the last 24 hours will not appear int eh drop down, but are still graphable by manually entering the metric name or full query.
+Metrics that are not reported in the last 24 hours do not appear in the drop down menu.
+You can add these metrics to your graphs manually by entering the metric name or full query.

 ### Scope